To hear the songs, look for the round orange circle with the white arrow

 to help her family and others escape to the Northern states and to

+During the Civil War, she was a Union activist, nurse and spy.
+In 1869 she remarried, Nelson Davis--a marriage that lasted 19 years until he passed away.
+Harriet Tubman Davis spent the rest of her life engaged in humanitarian causes.
 She was especially active in the woman's suffrage movement.
 In the latter years of her life she built a home for the aged in Auburn N.Y. which she helped run until her death in 1913 at the age of about 91.
-I believe she was one
+I believe she was one of the most courageous people who ever lived.

-In 1936, the Federal Writer's Project under the Works Progress Administration (WPA) began interviewing former enslaved people who were still alive at that time.
-The link is:
+Progress Administration (WPA) began interviewing former enslaved people who were still alive at that time.

-Please note: As I have never studied linguistics, the songs only very vaguely reflect period speech patterns, and in some songs, none at all.
-My purpose is to create songs which will reflect the history of the times, and to pay tribute to those people who suffered under the institution of slavery as well as those who sought to be of assistance.
+songs only very vaguely reflect period speech patterns, and in some songs, none at all.
+My purpose is to create songs which reflect the history of the times, and to pay

 THANK YOU FOR YOUR PATIENCE WHILE THE BLOG LOADS.